deployKF/website/content/guides/platform/deploykf-gateway.md

 ??? step "Step 3 - Configure the Ingress"

-    Next, you will need to configure your Ingress resource to use the `my-tls-secret` Secret for TLS termination.
+    Next, you will need to configure an Ingress resource to use the `my-tls-secret` Secret for TLS termination.
+    You may start from one of the [above examples](#use-a-kubernetes-ingress) and update the `tls` field to use your Secret.

-    For example, your Ingress resource will probably look something like this:
+    For example, your updated Ingress resource will probably look something like this:

     ```yaml
     apiVersion: networking.k8s.io/v1